Waihi miners' strike: Aftermath

 Evans was later held by the hardliners up as a hero and a martyr, with Bob Semple saying that Evans had been "doing his duty and should have shot more of them".
-However, however, many people in the union movement actually moderated their positions after the strike; it had, after all, failed to achieve its goals.
+However, many people in the union movement actually moderated their positions after the strike; it had, after all, failed to achieve its goals.
 The strike also contributed to unity in the New Zealand labour movements; the Socialist Party, which had backed the strike, moved towards merger with the more moderate United Labour Party, which had not.
 The resultant Social Democratic Party later formed the basis of the modern Labour Party.

 A pamphlet The Tragic Story of the Waihi Strike was co-written by Harry Holland, Robert Samuel Ross and Francis Edward O'Flynn (O'Flynn wrote under pseudonym Ballot Box).

 The imprisoned strike leaders, including Bill Parry, were released in November against security of £1600; the bond was later found to have been put up by the brewer Ernest Davis, who was a major source of funds for the Labour Party for half a century.